Weltraumschaf/blog.weltraumschaf.de/content/blog/Darcs_in_Hudson_Jenkins_CI.md

 The plugin  is in a stage  it still works and  I would call it  an alpha release (0.3.1).
 You  can watch  the project  status [here][7].
-It implements  the base functionality for  checking out  a Darcs  repository and  tracks the  patches as build changesets.
+It implements  the base functionality for  checking out  a Darcs  repository and  tracks the  patches as build change sets.
 Also it integrates  [Darcsweb][8] and [Darcsden][9]  for code browsing.

 Todos for further versions are:

-- write more unittests
+- write more unit tests
   - DarcsSaxHandler/DarcsChangelogParser tests
   - BrowserChooser
-- iput validation for code browsers URL
+- input validation for code browsers URL
 - implement polling support
-- use org.jenkinsci.plugins as namespace
+- use `org.jenkinsci.plugins` as namespace
 - write more javadoc
-- ipmroving the changeset index view
+- improving the change set index view

 If you want to join the project you can fork me on [Github][6].

 Many thanks  to [Rob  Petti][10], [Jesse Farinacci][11],  the developers  of the [Bazaar][12], [TFS][13],  [Git][14], [SVN][15]  and [Perforce][16]  plugins.
 And
-last but  not least all  in #darcs and #jenkins  IRC channels on  freenode which helped me with good advices developing this plugin.
+last but  not least all in `#darcs` and `#jenkins` IRC channels on  freenode which helped me with good advices developing this plugin.

 [1]: http://blog.kwick.de/uber-uns/